mvrozanti/dotty/README.md

   Make sure to clone recursively so `dotty` and other submodules are cloned as well:

     git clone --recursive https://github.com/<username>/<repository>
+    ./dotty/dotty.py -s

+  This will start a `--sync` process as is shown in the first section of this README

 ### Features